hemelb-codes/hemelb/Code/xml/readme.txt

 <h2> Tutorials. </h2>

-For the impatient, here are some tutorials to get you going.
+For the impatient, here is a tutorial to get you going.
 A great way to get started, but it is worth your time to read this (very short) manual completely.

-- @subpage ticppTutorial
 - @subpage tutorial0

 <h2> Code Status.  </h2>